-Food, clothing, and basic needs for furloughed government workers
+Free food, clothing, medications and basic needs for furloughed government workers

 Most of this assistance is from charities or local churches.
 There may also be volunteer groups that ensure furloughed workers have food, groceries, clothes, and more for their family.
+Many government workers are also struggling to pay for medical and health care costs, and resources can address that need too.
 Much of this support is free of charge.

 - Food pantries may not only have free groceries, but also hygiene type supplies.